Estimadas y estimados colegas:

 Palabras clave: Aminoácidos, Manganeso, Nanorremediación, Nanopartículas de óxido, Contaminación del agua.

-24P WASPoll: Eco-materials and nanotechnology:/ Agroresidues
+24P WASPoll: Eco-materials: Agroresidues

-EEVALUATION OF A NATURAL MATERIAL AS A SUPPORT FOR THE DEVELOPMENT OF A BACTERIAL BIOFILM IN A FIXED BED REACTOR
+EVALUATION OF A NATURAL MATERIAL AS A SUPPORT FOR THE DEVELOPMENT OF A BACTERIAL BIOFILM IN A FIXED BED REACTOR

 Authors: Fátima del Pilar Gómez Alcocer , Elcia Margareth Souza Brito, Monica Jacquelina Martínez-Ramírez